Jayz2K/skin.KOver/README.md

 `SETTINGS > SKIN SETTINGS > GENERAL SETUP > EDIT HOME MENU ...`

-You can customize KOver home menu like many other skins by setting your menu items and icons.
-But KOver pushes the personal settings further with extending viewtypes to the Home menu.
-You can build viewtypes for home like you make them for libraries.
+You can customize KOver's home menu like many other skins by setting your menu items and icons.
+But KOver pushes the personal settings further by extending viewtypes to the Home menu.
+You can build viewtypes for Home like you make them for libraries.
 When using the [autobuild](https://github.com/Jayz2K/skin.KOver#autobuild) feature, KOver provides 3 default viewtypes you can choose.
-At first launch, the first viewtype is set by default showing you only the submenus.
-You might want to change this by setting showing widgets instead.
+At first launch, the first viewtype is set by default to show you only the submenus.
+You might want to change this by setting to show widgets instead.

 #### Customizing Home menu items